isaacnmm/pestpolicy-hugo2XX/content/posts/can-i-use-baby-shampoo-on-my-cat/index.md

 ###  Can I Use Baby Shampoo on My Kitten?

 No. kittens have more sensitive skin than the cats themselves.
 Baby shampoos are not good for them.
-Though kittens are easy to manipulate and make them have a bath, it should not be the reason to harm them too.
-- They get themselves dirty and less skilled with self
-- grooming which makes it more important for you to bathe them.
+Though kittens are easy to manipulate and make them have a bath, it should not be the reason to harm them too. - They get themselves dirty and less skilled with self-grooming which makes it more important for you to bathe them.
 This could also serve as a good chance to train them on bathing.

 - If the baby shampoo is harmful to adult cats, then it is dangerous in kittens and should not be used on them.
 If you have to wash the kittens, I recommend you get cat shampoo which has the right components to clean your cat.
 You can also consult with your vet for the recommended cat shampoos.
 Related: Scabies Vs. Bed Bugs

 ##  Reasons Why Your Cat Might Need To Be Bathed